clemthi/runsyncapps/README.md

   - `path`: full path of the application
   - `useExistingInstance`: don't start a new instance if there is one already running
   - `killOnExit`: kill the application if it's running after another app has been killed

+## 4. SystemTray icon

+A system tray icon allows the using to exit the application without killing the child processes.

+This works by default on Windows.

+On MacOS you will need to bundle the application (see [getlantern/systray lib info](https://github.com/getlantern/systray/blob/master/README.md) and [official Apple documentation](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/BundleTypes/BundleTypes.html#//apple_ref/doc/uid/10000123i-CH101-SW1)).